 You can determine if your item, service, or supply is covered by Medicare by going to the Medicare.gov website:

 Contact your Medicare health plan and speak to someone who can verify if an item is covered.
 You can also call Medicare at 800-633-4227.
 You can see the tremendous amount of coverage under Part B of Medicare.
 That’s why enrolling in Part B of Medicare is optional.
-Paying a monthly premium will cover you to pay 20% of the Medicare approved bill.
+Paying the monthly premium will cover you after you pay the annual deductible ($185.00 in 2019).
+After paying the annual deductible, you will be responsible to pay the remaining 20% of the Medicare approved bill.
 Medicare will pay the other 80%.